Receipts now anchor to two decentralized storage networks, not one

 What did NOT change

-The signed receipt is the same shape it was last week.
-The ed25519 signature is the same.
-The Solana fingerprint we publish every five receipts is the same.
-The /api/receipts/public-key endpoint returns the same key.
+The receipt itself looks the same as it did last week.
+The signature on it is the same.
+The fingerprint we put on a public chain every five receipts is the same.

 What you do not have to think about